Kamal Hossain: Writings

 Hossain published a work on petroleum law in 1979.
 The book was titled Law and policy in petroleum development: Changing relations between transnationals and governments.
 In 2013, Oxford University Press published Hossain's memoir, titled Bangladesh: Quest for Freedom and Justice.
 Hossain also authored a book in Bengali in 1994, titled Svāẏattaśāsana theke svādhīnatā (Civil government and independence).

 Academic

 Hossain taught constitutional law and international law at Queen's College, Oxford (1957–1959).
 He was a research student (1958–1959, 1964) and research fellow (1977–1979) of Nuffield College, Oxford, and a visiting fellow (1976–1977) of All Souls College, Oxford.
 He taught international law and constitutional law in the University of Dhaka (1962–1967).
 He was a visiting professor at the Free University of Amsterdam (1997).

 Personal life

 Hossain married Hameeda Hossain in 1963.
 He has two daughters, including the leading Bangladeshi civil rights lawyer Sara Hossain and the film maker Dina Hossain.
 His son-in-law (through Sara Hossain) is British journalist David Bergman.

-In response to a query about his favorite foods, Hossain mentioned cheesecake as his preferred dessert.